 - Does your child learns best through interacting and discussions?

 - Do they tend to revise best reading through notes and textbooks?

 - Does your child prefer revising through doing questions and examples done in class, quizzing themselves and practicing mock exams?

-Some subjects might require additional effort if they don’t feel as comfortable with the syllabus, for which it could also be a good idea to consider revision courses such as one day courses or revision workshops which are short, concise and intensive.
+Some subjects might require additional effort if they don’t feel as comfortable with the syllabus, for which it could also be a good idea to consider revision courses, which are short, concise and intensive.